Skip to Content

-We’ve been on the road full-time for 20 years and we’ve used a lot of different navigating and trip-planning tools over the years.
+We were on the road full-time for more than 20 years, and during that time we used a lot of different navigating and trip-planning tools.

-We currently have a Garmin RV785 with a dash cam, (predecessor to the more current but very similar RV795).
-Do we love it?
-Do we hate it?
-Do we even use it?
+The most recently unit we had on our Newmar motorhome prior to selling it was a Garmin RV785 with a dash cam, (predecessor to the more current but very similar RV795).
+Did we love it?
+Did we hate it?
+Did we even use it?

 Is a Garmin RV GPS unit fantastic and well worth buying or are there better (and cheaper) alternatives?